-The mix definition for mixed use development refers to buildings that have multiple units zoned for different uses, usually residential (multifamily) and commercial (retail shopping centers and office building space).
-It can also include a mixed use of industrial, institutional and cultural units.
+First of all, the mix definition for mixed use development refers to buildings that have multiple units zoned for different uses.
+This is usually residential (multifamily) and commercial (retail shopping centers and office building space.
+Additionally, it can include a mixed use of industrial, institutional and cultural units.

-For example, a mixed use building might consist of several ground-floor retail stores with residential units (rental or condo) on higher floors.
-Some government-backed loans require at least 80% mixed use residential use.
-Assets America® funds mixed use development for medium and large properties, starting at $5 million.
+Furthermore, a mixed use building might consist of residential units above several ground-floor retail stores.
+Also, some government-backed loans require at least 80% mixed use residential use.
+Correspondingly, Assets America® funds mixed use development for medium and large properties, starting at $5 million.

-These loans are also used to refinance mixed use real estate.
-Assets America® can conveniently provide full, mixed use development financing for mixed use construction, mixed use bridge, mixed use mini-perm and mixed use takeout loans, thereby assuring funding continuity to investors and business owners nationwide.
-Our multi use bridge loan funding helps developers that don’t qualify for typical, bank-sourced construction loans.
+Furthermore, these loans refinance mixed use real estate.
+Assets America® can conveniently provide full, mixed use development financing for mixed use construction, mixed use bridge, mixed use mini-perm and mixed use takeout loans.
+To that end, to investors and business owners nationwide are assured of funding continuity.
+Moreover, our multi use bridge loan funding helps developers that don’t qualify for typical, bank-sourced construction loans.

 Who Benefits from Mixed Use Development Loans

-The two primary users of mixed use development loans are real estate investors and business owners.
-The investor will build/buy the mixed use building and lease out the space to commercial and residential tenants but may also sell units.
-This kind of investment is attractive on a risk/reward basis, as the commercial tenants usually pay more in rental income than do the residents, while the increased occupancy risk stemming from commercial tenants is offset by stable residential leases.
+Real estate investors and business owners are the primary two users of mixed use development loans.
+The investor will build/buy the mixed use building.
+Then, he will lease out the space to commercial and residential tenants but may also sell units.
+This kind of investment is attractive on a risk/reward basis.
+Commercial tenants usually pay more in rental income than do the residents.
+Consequently, the increased occupancy risk stemming from commercial tenants is offset by stable residential leases.
 Apartments are usually cheaper to maintain and don’t need commercial unit build-outs (aka TI’s) or leasehold improvement allowances.
 Taking all these considerations into account, mixed use buildings have attractive risk and return characteristics for investors.
 Of course, investors can choose to live in their mixed use development as well.

-A business owner might buy one or more mixed use buildings, run the business in the commercial area while living in one of the residential units, and sell or lease out the remaining units, if any.
+A business owner might purchase one or more mixed use buildings.
+Subsequently, he could run the business in the commercial area while living in one of the residential units.
+Or he could sell or lease out the remaining units, if any.
 The business owner may also function as landlord or might farm this function out to a professional property manager.

-As stated earlier, most mixed use buildings consist of a residential component occupying at least 80% of the net leasable area, with the remainder devoted to non-residential space, typically commercial office space and/or retail shopping center space.
+Previously stated, most mixed use buildings consist of a residential component occupying at least 80% of the net leasable area.
+Consequently, the remainder would be devoted to non-residential space.
+This would typically be commercial office space and/or retail shopping center space.
 Here are some common mixed use development combinations:

-Live/Work Space: A building owned by a business in which the owner lives in the residential portion and works in the commercial portion.
-The below project, financed by Assets America®, is a beautiful Class “A” mixed used development, high-rise property in a tertiary market.
-The property consists of a “commercial component” on floors 1-5, and a residential component containing for sale, luxury condominiums on the 20 stories above the 5 floors of retail and office.
+This is a property in which the owner lives in the residential portion and works in the commercial portion.
+The below project, financed by Assets America®, is a beautiful Class “A” mixed used development.
+This elegant high-rise property is situated in a tertiary market.
+The property consists of a “commercial component” on floors 1-5, and a residential component.
+The residential portion consists of for sale, luxury condominiums.
+The condos reside on the 20 stories above the first five (5) floors of retail and office.